What Are KPIs in Marketing?

 Thanks to advances is Internet marketing, you now have the ability to get data on virtually every aspect of your marketing strategy.
 This is great news if you already have specific goals, but can be extremely overwhelming if you don’t know which data sets to look at.
 This is why choosing marketing KPIs is important.
 By focusing on only the most important metrics, you can determine the success of your strategies and continue to improve.

-Which KPIs are the most important?
+Which marketing KPIs are the most important?

-While you could measure all sorts of KPIs, it makes the most sense to focus on those that match your goals.
+While you could measure all sorts of marketing KPIs, it makes the most sense to focus on those that match your goals.
 What are you hoping to achieve with your online marketing program?
 Although the specifics depend on your industry, most marketing KPIs fall into three categories: financial, social, and website performance.

 The goal of all marketing is ultimately to generate more revenue for your business, so it can be beneficial to look at how each part of your strategy benefits you financially.
 So what types of financial KPIs should you monitor?